Who we are

 Governance and accountability

-Hospice Southland is governed by a Board committed to transparency, good stewardship, and sustainable service delivery.
+Hospice South is governed by a Board committed to transparency, good stewardship, and sustainable service delivery.

 As a charitable organisation, we are accountable to our community and to the families who trust us with their care.